zazapeta/rx-react-store-docs/README.md

 }

 ```

-Each time the input will be blured, App.container.jsx will rerender with the new value of the `title input`.
+Each time the input will be blurred, App.container.jsx will rerender with the new value of the `title input`.
 Throttle implemntation is up to you.